-Example: [Collected on the Internet, 2001]
+Example: [Collected via the Internet, 2001]

 I thought you all would like to see the real figures from Down Under.

-It has now been 12 months since gun owners in Australia were forced by a new law to surrender 640,381 personal firearms to be destroyed by our own government, a program costing Australia taxpayers more than
+It has now been 12 months since gun owners in Australia were forced by a new law to surrender 640,381 personal firearms to be destroyed by our own government, a program costing Australia taxpayers more than $500 million dollars.

 There has also been a dramatic increase in break-ins and assaults of the elderly.
 Australian politicians are at a loss to explain how public safety has decreased, after such monumental effort and expense was expended in "successfully ridding Australian society of guns."